Preparing the organisation

 Every complaint is different, so your approach to resolving it will differ in each situation.
 While there are no hard and fast rules to follow in the resolution of complaints, the following step-by-step instructions will help in most situations.

-Be clear about your service users concerns and objectives.
+Be clear about your consumer’s concerns and objectives.
 The reason for the complaint may not be clear at first.
 Ask questions and make sure you are on the right track.
-Check about the need for interpreter services and see if the service user would like a friend or relative to support them.
+Check about the need for interpreter services and see if the consumer would like a friend or relative to support them.
 Give due consideration to points of view put forward by the complainant.

 Gather all the relevant information